kyle-tennison/notes/miscellaneous/Vocabulary.md

 ---

 - [x] Pedantic
-	- a bitch!!!
+	- A bitch!!!
+> 🤖 (notecheck comment) - The definition given for "pedantic" is incorrect.
+"Pedantic" refers to being overly concerned with minor details or formalisms, not "a bitch!!!."
 - [x] Dogmatic
-	- A strict adherence to something; stubbornly fixed to a set of beliefs
+	- Strict adherence to something; stubbornly fixed to a set of beliefs
 - [x] Adept
 	- High proficiency in something
 - [x] Pragmatic
-	- Dealing something with things realistically, rather than theoretically
+	- Dealing with things realistically rather than theoretically
 - [x] Altruistic
-	-  Not selfish; expressed concern in others without interest in themself
+	- Not selfish; expressing concern for others without personal interest
 - [x] Camaraderie
-	- The mutual trust/friendship in an established relationship
+	- The mutual trust and friendship in an established relationship
 - [x] Quintessential
 	- The most perfect or typical example of something
 - [x] Facetious